 ,edited by Evelyn Fox Keller and Helen E.Longino,Oxford Readings in Feminism,Oxford University Press,1996.

-It is Science which shoulders the task of combattting the "dim" side of metaphors One of these resembles human reproduction process to "planting a seed in soil
+Science shoulders the task of combattting the "dim" side of metaphors One of these resembles human reproduction process to "planting a seed in soil".

 But Martin dismisses all this imagery as part of history.
-Citing an article published in Cell
+Citing an article in Cell

-in the 1980s, she states: Sperm are cells with a limited behavioral repertoire, one that is directed toward fertilizing eggs, i.e."executing decisions" while filled with fear of high risk, resulting from difficult options.
-Then she calls to mind a movie, in which Woody Allen is playing the part of an apprehensive sperm, reluctant to launch himself into the unknown.
+, she states: Sperm are cells with a limited behavioral repertoire, one that is directed toward fertilizing eggs, i.e."executing decisions".
+Then she calls to mind a movie by Woody Allen, in which Allen is playing the part of an apprehensive sperm inside a man''s testicles, scared of the man''s approaching orgasm and reluctant to launch himself into the unknown.

-Martin also deplores the persistence of the age-old imagery, quoting Fleck who describes what he termed "the self-contained nature of scientific thought" as the interaction between what is known, what remains to be learned, and those who are to apprehend it, go to ensure harmony within the system.
-But at the same time they preserve the harmony of "its" illusions."
+Martin also deplores the persistence of the age-old imagery quoting in this respect L. Fleck who describes the self-contained nature of scientific thought as follows: "the interaction between what is known, what remains to be learned, and those who are to apprehend it, go to ensure harmony within the system.
+But at the same time they also preserve the harmony of "its" illusions."

 Recently the researchers at Johns Hopkins university concluded that the sperm and the egg stick together because of adhesive molecules on the surfaces of each.
-The egg traps the sperm and adheres to it so tightly that the sperm''s head is forced to lie flat against the surface of the zona. i.e the outer layer of the egg.
+The egg traps the sperm.
 The trapped sperm continues to wiggle ineffectively.
-If the digestive enzymes released by the sperm start to soften the zona just at its tip the fragile sperm can get oriented in the right direction and make it through the zona.
+If the digestive enzymes released by the trapped sperm start to soften the zona i.e.the outer layer of the egg, the fragile sperm can get oriented in the right direction and make it through it.